 At Liossion Station you’ll take a bus to Trikala, which is the big town nearby Kalampaka and Meteora.
 From Trikala, you have to take another bus to Kalampaka.
 All these are a bit tricky, as you need to change too many buses to have a comfortable trip.
 As there are over 400 km from Athens to Kalampaka, you can expect the travel to take 4-5 hours, without taking into consideration the waiting time.

-If you are a group of maximum 7 people, you should check out this private tour from Athens to Meteora, here.
+If you are a group of maximum 7 people, you should check out this private tour from Athens to Meteora, here at the price of today, [todaysdate].
 The driver will pick you up from your hotel, and you’ll embark on a full-day trip that includes also a delicious Greek lunch.

 There are many flights from various cities in Europe to Thessaloniki.
 While Thessaloniki is a beautiful city, the best part are the day trips you can take from here.
 Getting to Meteora from Thessaloniki by train is easy.
 Trains depart from the New Railway Station, or “Neos Sidirodromikos Stathmos” which you can reach by public bus or by taxi.
 You’ll need to take a train to Kalampaka, which is the last station on this line.
 As most trains from Thessaloniki to Kalambaka switch at Palaeofarsalos, you’ll need to stay tuned until you pass this point Also, the return train timetable in advance, so that you can plan your visit to the monasteries.

 How To Get from Thessaloniki to Meteora by Bus